filamentphp/filament/packages/tables/docs/04-filters.md

 }
 ```

-Filters may be created using the static `make()` method, passing its name.
+Filters may be created using the static `make()` method, passing its unique name.
 The name of the filter should be unique.
 You should then pass a callback to `query()` which applies your filter's scope:

 ```php
 use Filament\Tables\Filters\Filter;